satijalab/seurat/cran-comments.md

 >   presto    yes   https://satijalab.r-universe.dev

 > * checking package dependencies ...
 NOTE
-> Package suggested but not available for checking: 'BPCells'
+> Package suggested but not available for checking: 'BPCells', 'presto'

-BPCells is hosted on R-universe and used conditionally in SeuratObject.
+BPCells and presto are hosted on R-universe and used conditionally in Seurat.

 ## Downstream dependencies

-There are two packages that depend on Seurat: CACIMAR and scCustomize; this update does not impact their functionality
+There are three packages that depend on Seurat: CACIMAR, scCustomize, and SCdeconR; this update does not impact their functionality

 There are 30 packages that import Seurat: AnanseSeurat, APackOfTheClones, bbknnR, CAMML, DR.SC, DWLS, GeneNMF, ggsector, mixhvg, nebula, Platypus, PRECAST, ProFAST, rPanglaoDB, scAnnotate, scaper, sccca, scDiffCom, scGate, scGOclust, scMappR, scperturbR, scpoisson, SCRIP, scRNAstat, SignacX, SoupX, SPECK, STREAK, and tidyseurat; this update does not impact their functionality